steamedeggluvr/bimm143/README.md

 # bimm143
-my bioinformatics work from spring 2023 at ucsd
+my bioinformatics work from spring 2023 at uc san diego